Open Records Policy

 I. All requests for inspection of public records of the City of Hopkinsville must be submitted to the City Clerk’s Office, 715 S. Virginia Street, Hopkinsville, KY 42240.
-Requests may be sent by mail or by fax to (270) 632-2056.
+Requests must be sent by mail, by email to email@example.com, or by fax to (270) 632-2056.
 Requests for City of Hopkinsville records sent to any other office of the City must be forwarded to the City Clerk’s Office immediately.

-1. Name, mailing address and telephone number of the individual requesting to inspect the records.
+1. Name, mailing or email address, and telephone number of the individual requesting to inspect the records.

-2. The specific record(s) the requestor wishes to inspect or to receive a copy of.
+2. The specific record(s) of which the requestor wishes to inspect or to receive a copy.